460N1/IndexedDB/README.md

 Tests
 On the first time your clients open the site, the speed of the site will obviously depend on the client's hardware specs as well as their internet speed.
 On any consecutive run, however, the site will load as fast as their browser can handle the data.

-On my end, testing locally, with content on the site amounting to 20.2MB:
+On my end, testing locally, with content on the site upwards of 20MB:

 1st run:
 - 4.2 kB transferred
 - 22.3 MB resources
 - Finish: 623 ms